Refloow/Steam-Crypto-Exchange-PRO/README.md

 # Steam-Crypto-Exchange-PRO
-Steam-Crypto-Exchange-PRO is an cryptocurrency (400+ cryptos supported) tf2 key trading cashout exchange service storefront with storage accounts integrated with Binance.
+Steam-Crypto-Exchange-PRO is an cryptocurrency (400+ cryptos supported) tf2 key trading cashout exchange service storefront with unlimited amount of storage accounts integrated with Binance.
 Fully professional commercial software with endless customization and variety of features.

 - Has 400+ cryptocurrencies supported and can be set for users to exchange keys for / withdraw via Binance.
 - Supports unlimited amount of storage accounts and adding new ones with very few simple steps